-Android Apps development is one of the highest-paid profession across the world.
+Android Apps development is one of the highest-paid professions across the world.
 The question arises that ‘What programming language should I choose to become an Android app developer?’
 ‘Is it Java vs Kotlin?’.

 Kotlin vs Java